-These words go beyond who I am as a man because I believe our stories are gifts to the world.
+I firmly believe that our stories are not just gifts to ourselves, but to the world.

 One day I was living the dream; the next day, I was in a bottomless pit of despair dancing with death himself, ready to end it all.

 These experiences, harrowing as they were, became chapters in a story I was meant to write, a story that would eventually lead me to question everything and redefine my own narrative.